SEO Best Practices for WordPress Web Designers

 Another great content guideline would be to name all images you upload to the site and add a description.
 This primarily helps with content indexing for Google and is great for search SEO with Google images.
 Yoast SEO has a great guide on image SEO and how it works from optimization, to correct alt & title naming, and even site maps.
 It’s a great contextual read for those who want to start doing some more advanced steps to better understand the finer minutia of SEO for their site

-The last content guidelines is to make sure you watch your sentence length.
-The hardest thing to do if you’re on a roll, is to edit and condense what you are saying in a blog post or a recipe or any kind of long form content on a site.
-However, poor sentence structure is the bane of the user’s existence and remember—good SEO considers good user experience which relates back to how your user experiences the site.
-Keep your sentences concise, to the point, and avoid waffling.
+The last content guideline is to make sure you watch your sentence length.
+The hardest thing to do if you’re on a roll is to edit and condense what you are saying in a blog post or a recipe or any kind of long-form content on a site.
+However, poor sentence structure is the bane of the user’s existence, and remember—good SEO considers good user experience, which relates back to how your user experiences the site.
+Keep your sentences concise, and to the point, and avoid waffling.

 Conclusion